latentflip/highcharts-rails/README.md

+# NB: You probably don't want to use this fork
+---

 # highcharts-rails

 Highcharts-rails is a simple helper for displaying Highcharts graphs in your Rails application.
 This plugin is completely dependent on the [Highcharts javascript library](http://highcharts.com) by Torstein Hønsi.